JustinKerr401/JustinKerr401.github.io/To Do.md

+# To Do
+1. Do skills section
+2. Update resume

-# stuff to add
+# Miscellaneous
-1. Personal section: smash + marathon
-2. seperate page to show projects (include iOS game of pig)
-3. tweak resume to include website
+- Asd personal section: showcase Power Ranking placements and marathon time